Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 ![Alt Text](https://github.com/Lekan-E/Comparative-Analysis-Project/blob/main/Images/Dashboard/ride%20duration.jpg)

-The average ride duration gives us a base to make some assumptions on bike usage on the riders.
+The average ride duration gives us a base to make some assumptions on bike usage on the riders. <br />
 Some assumptions we can make from this:
 - annual members could be using the bicycles to perform daily tasks, such as commute to work, grocery shopping and as an alternate to having a car.
 - While casual riders use for leisure purposes, who spend more time renting bicycles could potentially by tourists exploring the city, moving across various POIs in the city, or just going on casual bike rides with friends.

 Q3.
 What day of the week do riders prefer?